actonbp/team-llm/.claude-agents/README.md

 - Document thought process in respective log.md

 ## Troubleshooting

+**Q: I'm confused about which agent I am**
+A: DO NOT trust .current-agent-id!
+Check:
+   1. Your conversation history - what work were you assigned?
+   2. Your git branch: `git branch --show-current`
+   3. Find your directory: `ls -la .claude-agents/active/`
+   4. Read your status.md to confirm your work

+**Q: I accidentally started working on another agent's tasks**
+A: Stop immediately!
+   1. Save your work: `git diff > wrong-work.patch`
+   2. Reset changes: `git checkout -- .`
+   3. Document in coordination.md
+   4. Return to your assigned work

 **Q: Another agent has locked the files I need**
 A: Check their ETA in status.md, coordinate in shared/coordination.md